tshepang/blog-movies/content/movies/2009 movie review.rst

 in `Baise-moi`_.

-There was quite a number of superb male performances, the best being Daniel-Day Lewis' near-flawless oil miner in `There Will Be Blood`_, followed by John Malkovich's activist in `Changeling`_, followed by the ever-magnificent Jack Nicholson's grumpy tycoon in Bucket List, while 3rd runner-up is a tie between Woody Harrelson's blind man in `Seven Pounds`_ and Robert Duvall's unscrupulous media man in `Network`_.
+There was quite a number of superb male performances, the best being Daniel-Day Lewis' near-flawless performances as oil miner in `There Will Be Blood`_.
+Here's the runner-ups:

+#.
+John Malkovich's activist in `Changeling`_
+#.
+Jack Nicholson's grumpy tycoon in *Bucket List*
+#.
+Woody Harrelson's blind man in `Seven Pounds`_

-The year's best female performance came from Anjelina Jolie's grieving victim in Changeling followed by a tie between Rosario Dawson's love interest in `Seven Pounds`_, Faye Dunaway's fast-talking media lady in `Network`_, and Tilda Swinton's fleeting lover in `The Curious Case of Benjamin Button`_.
+The year's best female performance came from Anjelina Jolie's grieving victim in Changeling followed by a tie between Rosario Dawson's love interest in `Seven Pounds`_, and Tilda Swinton's fleeting lover in `The Curious Case of Benjamin Button`_.

 characters
 ----------